Decision tree

 Decision endpoints are safe to call client-side (no API key required).
 Authoring endpoints require a key and should be called from your server.

 Concrete scenario: A lending application calls POST /api/v1/public/decide with applicant data on every form submission.
-Under 5ms per call, no infrastructure, full audit trail stored in the response.
+Under 1ms per call in the engine, no infrastructure, full audit trail stored in the response.

 REST API →